Avishai-Mes/Project---ASHRAE-Great-Energy-Predictor-III/README.md

 This project is framed as a supervised learning regression problem, where machine learning models are employed to forecast chilled water energy consumption accurately.
 By matching projected model values against actual energy usage, I aim to assess the efficiency improvements in buildings, offering insights into potential energy and cost savings.

-The project was written in SQL, R and python.
+The project was written in SQL, R and Python.
 The notebooks are numbered according to the correct reading order.
 Please note: there is a switch back and forth several times between SQL and R.
 Each R notebook is accompanied by an HTML file created as an automatic output of RStudio.